impermeable/waterproof/README.md

 opam install coq-serapi
 ```

+### Install Waterproof with the installer from the release page

 After installing SerAPI, you are ready to install Waterproof using your preferred installer from the [release page](http://github.com/impermeable/waterproof/releases).

+---

 If you rather build the application yourself, you can follow the steps below.